lhelwerd/bottlestar/README.md

 api_url: # URL of the BGG API for image/thread/author lookup
 elasticsearch_host: # Hostname where the ElasticSearch endpoint is hosts
 script_url: # URL from which to download the BYC script
+usernames: # Object where keys are BGG usernames and values discord user IDs
 ```

 # Usage